-If you wish to disclose a disability, you can either do this by speaking on a confidential basis to your line manager, or by contacting the HR & OD team, contact details can be found here.
+If you wish to disclose a disability, you can either do this by speaking on a confidential basis to your line manager, or by contacting the HR and OD team.
 If adjustments are required to support you to carry out your role, your HR Partner will involve Occupational Health, who will work with you to assess support needs and identify appropriate adjustments.
-You can also update your equality data via the portal (link to the portal is available at the base of this page), though please note your line manager or HR will not receive any notification of this, and if adjustments are required you should speak with them directly.
+You can also update your equality data via the portal, though please note your line manager or HR will not receive any notification of this, and if adjustments are required you should speak with them directly.

 The Equality Act 2010 provides the following definition of disability:

 ‘A person has a disability if they have a physical or mental impairment, and the impairment has a substantial and long-term adverse effect on his or her ability to carry out normal day-to-day activities.’